 Kooljaman is an off-grid wilderness camp about 220km north of Broome, in the heart of Bardi Jawi country.
 It is 100% indigenous owned by the two surrounding Aboriginal Communities of Djarindjin and Ardyaloon (One Arm Point).
 Famous for its rugged red coastal cliffs and rustic beachfront camping, Kooljaman is a must-stop spot for anyone exploring Australia’s North West.
 There’s a campground, safari tents and cafe/restaurant.
 The whole place is amazingly all powered by solar power and local bore water.

 Accommodation: Choose between luxe safari tents; ensuited cabins; powered or unpowered campsites or (our personal fave) beach shelters.
 The beach shelters are adjacent to the eastern beach and comprise of a basic timber structure with palm frond roofing. $140 a night for a basic shelter may seem steep at first, but it’s all about location location.
-Plus, Kooljaman‘s staff will even drop a crate of firewood to you.
+Plus, Kooljaman‘s staff will even drop a crate of firewood to you so you can live out all your campfire cooking dreams.

 Getting here: Travel north of Broome along Cape Leveque road for 220km (approx 2-3 hours) until you see the signage and turn-off on the left.
 90km of the road is currently unsealed, making the road only suitable for 4×4’s, however the remaining part of the road is currently being sealed (expected completion at the end of 2020).